tahuh/tnclone/denovo_assembly_data/README.md

 Put all reference sequence related files (.fa , .fa.dict, .fa.xxx) in this directory

+Use "region.bed" to create assembly target for TnClone to assemble (used in additional option tab. see manual).

 Then execute with de novo assembly engine workflow as decribed in manual.